+[Clause 7 amended: SL 2020/252 r.
+48.]

 8. Heritage list

 (1) The local government must establish and maintain a heritage list to identify places within the Scheme area that are of cultural heritage significance and worthy of built heritage conservation.

-(2) The heritage list —

-(a) must set out a description of each place and the reason for its entry in the heritage list; and
+(2) A heritage list established under subclause (1) must set out a description of each place and the reason for its entry on the heritage list.

-(b) must be available, with the Scheme documents, for public inspection during business hours at the offices of the local government; and

-(c) may be published on the website of the local government.
+(2A) The local government must ensure that an up-to-date copy of the heritage list is published in accordance with clause 87.

+(2B) Subclause (2A) is an ongoing publication requirement for the purposes of clause 87(5)(a).

 (3) The local government must not enter a place in, or remove a place from, the heritage list or modify the entry of a place in the heritage list unless the local government —

 (a) notifies in writing each owner and occupier of the place and provides each of them with a description of the place and the reasons for the proposed entry; and

-(b) invites each owner and occupier to make submissions on the proposal within 21 days of the day on which the notice is served or within a longer period specified in the notice; and
+(b) invites each owner and occupier to make submissions on the proposal within a period specified in the notice; and

 (c) carries out any other consultation the local government considers appropriate; and